Homelessness affects a wide variety of people and can be caused by many reasons – like health issues, relationship problems or losing your job.

 If you're a veteran

 You should be able to get help from your local council if you're a veteran.
-There are several veterans charities that offer help and housing assistant if you are a veteran.
+There are several veterans charities that offer help and housing assistance if you're a veteran.

 Scottish Veterans Residences provide support and accommodation for veterans who are homeless or in need.